Mike Marshall (pitcher): Career

 Marshall, who relied primarily on an elusive screwball, led his league in games pitched four times, saves three times, and games finished five times.
 He is the holder of two major league records, both of which he set in the 1974 season: most appearances (games pitched) in a season (106), and most consecutive team games with a relief appearance (13).
 He also holds the American League record for games pitched in a season with 90 for Minnesota in 1979.
+His last season was in 1981 with the New York Mets.
+He posted a 3-2 with a 2.61 ERA in 20 games.
+He told the Minneapolis Star in January 1982 that it was one of his most satisfying stints in baseball.
+"Considering that I hadn't pitched in 14 months, I thought I did a good job.
+When they fired Joe Torre, they fired me."

 In his record-setting 1974 season, he pitched 208 1/3 innings, all of which came in relief appearances.
 Marshall attended Michigan State University, earning three degrees, including a Doctor of Philosophy in exercise physiology.
 In the months preceding his 1974 Cy Young season, he considered retiring in order to work on his Ph.D.
 Marshall pitched for the Dodgers that year.